Contribute to plone.api

 uses GitHub workflows for continuous integration.

-On every push to the master
+On every push to the main

 branch, GitHub runs its workflows for all tests and code quality checks.